 Several years ago, I had the chance to longe for the Goldstar Pacesetters, a vaulting club in Burleson.
 I did that for a few years and, although I have since moved away, I am still active in the club when I can be for 4th of July Parades, small competitions and demos around NTX.
 It was through GSP that I met my mare, Killian, who showed herself to be a great vaulting horse for the club, as well as a great dressage partner for me!

-Nowadays, my two horses and I focus mostly on dressage and trails.
-Killian still does vaulting work on occasion, as well.
+Nowadays, my two horses and I focus mostly on dressage and trails and lessons.

 I truly love making the world of horses accessible to people and helping them develop their own 'horse sense' and technique.
 They say you can't teach 'feel,' but I say you can teach respect, understanding, and body language and that helps a whole lot :)